Kunon the Sorcerer Can See: Anime

-An anime television series adaptation was announced on January 24, 2025.
-It will be produced by Platinum Vision and directed by Hideaki Ōba, with series composition handled by Yuki Enatsu, characters designed by Yōko Satō and Toshimitsu Kobayashi, and music composed by Shunsuke Takizawa.
-The series is set to premiere in January 2026 on Tokyo MX, BS Asahi, and Wowow.
-The opening theme song is "Rakenaria no Yume" (ラケナリアの夢) performed by Isekaijoucho.
-Remow licensed the series for streaming on Crunchyroll.
+An anime television series adaptation was announced on January 24, 2025, which is produced by Platinum Vision and directed by Hideaki Ōba, with series composition handled by Yuki Enatsu, characters designed by Yōko Satō and Toshimitsu Kobayashi, and music composed by Shunsuke Takizawa.
+The series aired from January 4 to March 29, 2026 on Tokyo MX and other networks.
+The opening theme song is "Rakenaria no Yume" (ラケナリアの夢), performed by Isekaijoucho, while the ending theme song is "Story feat. katagiri", performed by Kohta Yamamoto.
+Crunchyroll currently streams the series, while Remow licensed it in Southeast Asia.